The thoughts of backing up a big truck tends to be a little intimidating to people thinking of becoming a trucker.

 Backing tips for truckers

 Hello, Its been a while since i have posted a question.
 If you remember, I started taking a trucking course on May 23 and I'm still in the program. …

 My worry is backing the trailer in difficult places or really just backing up at all!

-turning truck into a place and can not get out
+Nervous about pulling into a place and not being able to get out

-I like this just like everything in trucking remain teachable at all times.
+I like this.
+Just like everything else, in trucking remain teachable at all times.
 Don't drink a lot of caffeine either. relax

 A little steering over a long period is better then a lot all at once.
 Not rated yet

 I learned from a great instructor.
 He was able to tune into a persons' personality very quickly and explain things in a way that each student understood …

 Have patience and backing will get easier Not rated yet